getzep/graphiti/README.md

 - [ ] Enhancing retrieval capabilities with more robust and configurable options
 - [ ] Expanding test coverage to ensure reliability and catch edge cases

-For the latest updates, check the GitHub repository and release notes.

 ## Contributing